 How much does it cost to charge a Tesla at home?

 To begin, we will compare prices of each Tesla model based on the AC charging capabilities available to you at your abode.
-By using some relatively novel math (still somewhat difficult for a lowly tech writer), we can determine approximately what it may cost you to charge your Tessie on average in the US.
+By using some relatively novel math, we can determine approximately what it may cost you to charge your Tessie on average in the US.

-Additionally, we are using the current and upcoming Tesla models listed on its website to figure the latest battery sizes and estimated range.
+Additionally, we are using the current Tesla models listed on its website to figure the latest battery sizes and estimated range.

 Tesla Model S